 Marinating your salmon will enhance its flavor, but it will not overwhelm the amazing taste of salmon.
 To marinate your salmon, you will need to cover your salmon with the sauce.
 Your salmon will need a certain amount of time for the sauce to penetrate inside the meat.

+The ideal marinating time for salmon will differ depending on its size, texture, and other factors.
 After marinating, your salmon tends to be very tender and soft.
 You will not need too much time to cook it.
 Depending on the recipe, your salmon requires 10-13 minutes to be cooked.

 There are plentiful ways to marinate your salmon.
 Here are 5 marinades that you can try.